Glory Hole

 Psychology

 The central draw is anonymity itself, not any specific act.
-Removing face-to-face interaction can lower self-consciousness and performance anxiety and detaches the encounter from social identity (a factor often noted for people exploring same-sex contact discreetly, including those who do not otherwise identify as gay or bisexual.
-The most cited scholarly treatment, Holmes, O'Byrne & Murray (2010) in Nursing Philosophy, theorises the practice as "faceless sex," arguing through a Deleuzian lens that the architecture of the partition itself shapes a distinct mode of desire) the wall is not an obstacle to intimacy but the very thing that makes the encounter possible on its own terms.
+Removing face-to-face interaction can lower self-consciousness and performance anxiety, and it detaches the encounter from social identity.
+That last point is often noted for people exploring same-sex contact discreetly, including some who do not otherwise identify as gay or bisexual.
+The most cited scholarly treatment, Holmes, O'Byrne & Murray (2010) in Nursing Philosophy, theorises the practice as "faceless sex": arguing through a Deleuzian lens that the architecture of the partition itself shapes a distinct mode of desire, in which the wall is not an obstacle to intimacy but the very thing that makes the encounter possible on its own terms.
 Novelty, risk, the erotic charge of not knowing one's partner, and a stripped-down, depersonalised dynamic are also commonly cited.
 As with most setting-based interests, the formal evidence base is small and largely qualitative.

 Prevalence & culture